Rewarding Exclusive Bird Watching In Kenya Tours – Get Your Wings Up & Binoculars Ready!

 8. Marabou Stork

 Which massive bird are you likely to encounter easily, especially in Nairobi, other than the Marabou Stork and even spot its large nests on tall trees?
-This large bird, also renowned to as “The Undertaker Bird”, is said to be one of the largest flying birds.
+This large bird, also known as “The Undertaker Bird”, is said to be one of the largest flying birds.

 Marabou Stork does have an encrusted head, skinny white legs, cloak-like black wings, and a large throat sac just down below its bill.